 - Anything you can think of, they will probably have an index fund for that!

 This means that you get a well-balanced selection of stocks across multiple companies or countries, while not having to buy every stock individually.
-You can diversify your holding across thousands of companies, sectors or countries in one go!
+You can diversify your holding across thousands of companies, sectors, or countries in one go!

 It is really simple to create and manage an index fund.
-For any given index, you can find which companies or government or commodities are included.
+For any given index, you can find which companies or governments, or commodities are included.
 The index fund just buys all of the stocks that are included in the given index, that’s why the costs are so much lower.

 Like we have discussed before in my Ultimate Guide to Financial Independence and Retire Early, the average return of the stock market earns around 9% annual return.
 In addition, the average mutual fund costs around 1.5% in investment costs.
 These are mutual fund fees and brokerage commissions.